 Is your Mercedes-Benz difficult to turn, has a battery warning light on the dashboard, the air conditioner stops working, or the engine overheats?
 Learn how to fix it by following the procedures below.

 A common problem with Mercedes-Benz cars is the idler pulley (also known as Guide Pulley or Sheave Pulley), failing as early as 100,000 miles.
 Changing the idler pulley on a Mercedes-Benz is relatively easy for most DIYers and requires less than two hours.

 A bad idler pulley can cause the serpentine belt to come off.
-Once the belt comes off you will experience multiple problems if you continue to operate the vehicle.
+Once the belt comes off, you will experience multiple problems if you continue to operate the car.

-- Alternator stops working and no longer charges the battery
+- The alternator stops working and no longer charges the battery.

 - Battery warning light on the dashboard

 - Air Conditioner stops working.

 - Engine stalls once the battery is drained.

 At the early stage, indicating that the idler pulley is failing, you will only hear a squeaky noise coming from the engine’s front.
 Inspect the idler pulley if you hear noise from the engine.

 The noise can be described as whining.
 Remove the serpentine belt and check the idler pulley for play or noise by spinning it by hand.